kalepail/stellar-quest-bounties/bounties/level-2/video-tutorials.md

    - A tutorial blog with more than 10,000 pageviews per month

 ### What are the deliverables?
-- the video itself (more specifically a link to the video)
+- The video itself, uploaded to Youtube, Vimeo, or any popular video hosting sites
-- if there was a coding example a link to the codebase - preferrably a branch or dedicated repo
+- (Optionally) A link to the codebase for coding walkthroughs - preferably a branch or dedicated repo

 #### Bounty Description
   - The hunter should create a minimum 2-min video